neyrinckaudio/axiompro/README.md

 #### Observations
 If I connect with 40, 44, or 48, the device responds with an acknowledge, but the device doesn't behave like it is in normal hypercontrol mode in a consistent way.
 In fact, it is difficult to pin down what is going on.
 But one thing is for sure, if I press Edit and then Exit, the four display buttons change to non-normal mode behavior.
 As well, the encoders don't send.
 As if it is another mode.

-38 and 50 seem to be mostly normal, but the faders and fader buttons don't send values.
+38 and 50 seem to be mostly normal, but the sliders and slider buttons don't send values.

 42,46,50 do behave normal.

 #### Conclusions
 Normal mode appears to be in multiples of 4.
 Transport mode is normal + 1.
 The other two values might be separate modes.
 Maybe 50 is for a different DAW.